 The Company's subsidiaries Stingray Pressure Pumping LLC ("Stingray Pressure Pumping") and Muskie Proppant LLC ("Muskie") were party to a pressure pumping contract and a sand supply contract, respectively, with Gulfport Energy Corporation ("Gulfport").
 On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
 On May 17, 2021, Gulfport emerged from bankruptcy.
 As of November 13, 2020, Gulfport owed the Company approximately \$46.9 million, which included interest charges of \$3.3 million and attorneys' fees of \$1.8 million.
 FASB ASC 326, Financial Instruments-Credit Losses, requires a company to reflect its current estimate of all expected credit losses.
-As a result, the Company recorded reserves on its pre-petition receivables due from Gulfport for products and services, interest and attorneys' fees of \$1.4 million and \$1.8 million, respectively, during the year ended December 31, 2020.
+As a result, the Company recorded reserves on its pre-petition receivables due from Gulfport for products and services, interest and attorneys' fees of \$19.4 million, \$1.4 million and \$1.8 million, respectively, during the year ended December 31, 2020.
 On March 22, 2021, Gulfport listed the Stingray Pressure Pumping and Muskie contracts on its master rejection schedule filed with the bankruptcy court.
-As a result of the rejection of these contracts, the Company recognized unliquidated damages of approximately \$46.4 million.
-During the six months ended June 30, 2021, the Company recorded reserves on its prepetition products and services and interest receivables of \$6.1 million and \$0.5 million, respectively, during the six months ended June 30, 2021.
-The Company had net accounts receivable due from Gulfport totaling \$33.0 million as of June 30, 2021, which is included in "accounts receivable, net" on the unaudited condensed consolidated balance sheets.
+During the first quarter of 2021, the Company recognized unliquidated damages of approximately \$46.4 million and recorded reserves on these unliquidated damages as a reduction to revenue of \$27.1 million and to bad debt expense of \$3.8 million.
+Also during the first quarter of 2021, the Company recorded additional reserves on its pre-petition products and services and interest receivables of \$6.1 million and \$0.5 million, respectively.
+On September 21, 2021, the Company and Gulfport reached a settlement under which all litigation relating to the Stingray Pressure Pumping contract and the Muskie contract will be terminated, Stingray Pressure Pumping will release all claims against Gulfport and its subsidiaries with respect to Gulfport's bankruptcy proceedings, each of the parties will release all claims they had against the others with respect to the litigation matters discussed in Note 18, and Muskie will have an allowed general unsecured claim against Gulfport of \$3.1 million.
+The settlement remains subject to the final approval by the bankruptcy court overseeing Gulfport's bankruptcy.
+As a result of the settlement, during the three months ended September 30, 2021, the Company wrote off its remaining receivable related to the Stingray Pressure Pumping claim resulting in bad debt expense and other expense of \$31.0 million and \$1.3 million, respectively, and recorded additional bad debt expense related to the Muskie claim totaling \$0.2 million.
+The Company had net accounts receivable due from Gulfport totaling \$0.1 million as of September 30, 2021, which is included in "accounts receivable, net" on the unaudited condensed consolidated balance sheets.
 See Note 3.